 How Do I File a Lawsuit for Nursing Home Neglect or Abuse?

-Our San Jose Elder Abuse Attorneys Can Help Protect Your Loved One
+A San Jose Elder Abuse Attorney From Our Firm Can Help Protect Your Loved One

 Elder neglect and/or abuse in a nursing home or a residential care facility for the elderly (also called an assisted living facility) can lead to avoidable illnesses, injury or even wrongful death.
 Even worse, your loved ones may be helpless to seek action in this situation.
 Therefore, it may fall to you to seek justice for your elderly relatives if you notice signs of nursing home neglect or abuse.

-What Are Common Signs of Elder Abuse and Neglect?
+What Is Elder Abuse?
+Learn Common Signs of Elder Abuse and Neglect

-Poor hiring and training processes, insufficient supervision, insufficient response time and poor security are common indications of a facility where elder neglect and/or abuse exists.
+Poor hiring and training processes, insufficient supervision, insufficient response time and poor security are common indications of a facility where elder neglect and/or elderly abuse exists.
 As a non-patient, these signs can be easy to miss.
 Therefore, stay alert for the signs of nursing abuse and neglect when visiting with a loved one.
 Here are some common signs to watch for when visiting a loved one in a nursing home or assisted living facility:

 - New and Unexplained Injuries: Physical elder abuse may include bruising or scrapes on the hands, wrists, thighs or ankles can be a sign of forceful restraint or sexual abuse.
 There also have been cases of blunt force trauma resulting in broken bones or deeper lacerations.